June 8, 2020

-Cemre Celen is a sixth year graduate student in the Zhu lab.
-At CRI, she studies the regeneration of β-cells which are the insulin producing cells in the pancreas lost in diabetes.
+Cemre Celen is a sixth-year graduate student in the Zhu lab.
+In CRI, she studies the regeneration of β-cells, which are the insulin-producing cells in the pancreas lost in diabetes.
 Her work could lead to new strategies for treating diabetes and improve our understanding of tissue regeneration.

 What are you researching?

 I study β-cells, which reside in the pancreas and are responsible for producing insulin in the body.
 Loss or impairment of β-cells is a common cause of diabetes for which there is currently no cure.
 Although this condition can be managed through medications, insulin administration, or lifestyle changes, patients still deal with a variety of complications.
 To find better treatment options or a cure for diabetes, we need a detailed understanding of the molecular mechanisms that regulate β-cell growth and the production and secretion of insulin.

 My initial approach was to study the molecular differences between mouse β-cells under normal conditions and in situations that required β-cell to multiply, such as pregnancy or pancreas resection.
 I found that levels of an important protein known as ARID1A were significantly reduced during β-cell regeneration.
 This suggested that ARID1A might play a role in regulating how β-cells reproduce and grow.
 We know that ARID1A is part of a protein complex that is responsible for the packing and unpacking of DNA.
 This means its presence can either make it easier or harder for cells to access different parts of the genetic code and, therefore, has the potential to dictate the fate of many genes.
 I am excited to uncover new targets regulated by ARID1A and the role these targets may play in β-cell physiology and regeneration.
 Ultimately, I hope we can utilize these new targets to develop diabetes treatments in the future.